davemoorewebdesign/examples/Dispatch System Test/README.md

 Brief:

-create the class structure for a Dispatch system.
+Create the class structure for a Dispatch system.
 It doesn't need to run but it does need to demonstrate a good understanding of OOP and PHP.

 At the start of the day, the Dispatch System will create a new Batch (scheduled by cron, not part of exercise).
 At the end of the day, the Dispatch System will end the current Batch (scheduled by cron, not part of exercise).